KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ## Module manifest

-It's cool that we can import the dll and we have a working module.
+It's cool that we can import the dll and have a working module.
 I like to keep going with it and create a module manifest.
-We will need this if we want to publish to the PSGallery.
+We will need this if we want to publish to the PSGallery later.

 From the root of our project, we can run this command to create the module manifest that we need.